Non-Hodgkins Lymphomas (cont.)

 Approximately 69,000 patients were diagnosed with non-Hodgkin's lymphoma in 2011, and about 19,000 patients died in 2013.

 Five-year survival is a measure used to predict and gauge the severity of the cancer.
-Please discuss your own risk factors, staging, and classifications with your own health-care team as none of these numbers should be applied to an individual patient without considering all the circumstances of the patient's illness.
+Patients should discuss risk factors, staging, and classifications with their health-care team as none of these numbers should be applied to an individual patient without considering all the circumstances of the patient's illness.

 The National Cancer Institute reports the following average five-year survival: